ic-cubesat/javascript101/presentation.md

 i.e. how the webpage looks.
 - **Javascript** is a programming language that defines how the page behaves.
-It interacts with the user, sends and receives data from a webserver, modifies the HTML and CSS of the webpage and even do things like 3D graphics.
+It interacts with the user, sends and receives data from a webserver, modifies the HTML and CSS of the webpage and can even do things like 3D graphics.

 .center[HTML and CSS are **.red[not]** programming languages.]